isabella232/compliant-token/README.md

 To mitigate such concerns and boost the token adoption by institutional users we decided to design a framework allowing token designers to easily define and implement restriction coming from the traditional financial world.

-This solution may be seen as complementary to the (ERC-1400)[https://thesecuritytokenstandard.org/] security token standard by focusing on a preventive side and enforcing that non-compliant transfer cannot be executed rather than allowing regulators to intervene only after something went wrong.
+This solution may be seen as complementary to the [ERC-1400](https://thesecuritytokenstandard.org/) security token standard by focusing on a preventive side and enforcing that non-compliant transfer cannot be executed rather than allowing regulators to intervene only after something went wrong.

 The first use case will be adopting [Alice](https://alice.si) social impact bonds coupons to be tradable in a compliant way so they may be more accessible to traditional institutional investors.

+We are grateful to the Gnosis team for supporting this project by awarding the [GECO](https://github.com/gnosis/GECO) grant to Alice.

 ### Architecture

 ![Compliant transfer lifecycle](/diagrams/architecture.png)

-Any ERC-20 token may become compliant by extending the [ComplianceWrapper contract](https://github.com/alice-si/compliant-token/blob/master/contracts/PreventiveComplianceWrapper.sol).
+Any ERC-20 token may become compliant by extending the [ComplianceWrapper](https://github.com/alice-si/compliant-token/blob/master/contracts/PreventiveComplianceWrapper.sol) contract.
 This contract intercepts any transfer attempts and invokes the [PolicySelector](https://github.com/alice-si/compliant-token/tree/master/contracts/selectors) to choose the appropriate compliance policy based on transfer parameters such as an investor type.
 A selected [Policy](https://github.com/alice-si/compliant-token/blob/master/contracts/TransferPolicy.sol) is a set of [Checkers](https://github.com/alice-si/compliant-token/tree/master/contracts/checkers) which express rules and restrictions modelled after a real-world financial environment.